Contributed image Seller loan

 The vendor loan is therefore a promising opportunity for the buyer to afford the purchase price.
 In addition, it is often treated by banks in a similar way to equity capital, thus improving the equity ratio of the buyer.
 Another important aspect is that if the accompanying bank recognises the seller’s confidence in the buyer through a seller’s loan, the bank’s confidence in the project to be financed is often also greater.

-To determine the enterprise value of the corresponding project, we recommend taking a look at our enterprise value calculator:
+In order to Calculate enterprise valuewe recommend taking a look at our company value calculator:

 Image with link to the company value calculator